Teknasyon-Teknoloji/deepwall-react-native-sdk/README.md

 });
 ```

-- For example you may listen all events from sdk like below.
+- For example, you may listen all events from sdk like below.
 ```javascript
 import { DeepWallEventBus, DeepWallEvents } from 'deepwall-react-native-sdk';